 Recently released at the Microsoft Store is a new free Wi-Fi Analyzer called WinFi Lite by Helge Magnus Keck (@HelgeKeck on Twitter) – look here: https://www.cellstream.com/reference-reading/cellstream-blog/430-winfilite.

-[Update – no longer available at the Windows Store – here is the download link:
+[Update – no longer available at the Windows Store – here is the place you can download the tool from:

 After test driving this new tool, I can say it is perhaps the best free Windows Wi-Fi analyzer out there.
 The installation was swift and painless.